 Varicose veins are abnormally enlarged superficial veins usually seen in the thigh and leg.
 In the majority of cases, these large superficial veins are of a cosmetic nuisance.
 These veins connect with the deep veins of the leg and play a minor role in the transfer of blood to the heart.
-The veins become more prominent in the third or fourth decade of life and are more common in females.
+The veins become more prominent during one's 30s and 40s and are more common in females.
 Varicose veins are more common in pregnant women and become more prominent during the second trimester.

 How common are varicose veins?